Fire safety

 Equipment

 The Department has 3 fire stations on its territory.
-A team is present at all times during, 24 hours a day, at the Vaudreuil-Dorion Central Fire Station located at 500 Forbes and at the Station located at 85 de Lotbinière.
+A team is present at all times during, 24 hours a day, at the Vaudreuil-Dorion Central Fire Station located at 500 Forbes and at the Station located at 85 route De Lotbinière.
 The strategic location of the Forbes Station, close to Highways 30 and 40, enables it to improve the speed of intervention in peri-urban areas.
 The third station is located at and 4401 Séguin where there isn't any guard.

 The service fleet consists of more than 25 direct response vehicles, 3 pumpers, 2 pumper-tankers, a 100-foot basket ladder, a 100-foot pumper ladder, personnel transport vehicles, specialized trailers and a 21-foot rigid-hull Zodiac Boat.